marouenbg/ACHR.cu/paper/paper.md

 Table 2: Runtimes of CreateWarmupVF for a set of metabolic models using 1,2,4,8,16, and 32 cores.

-The speedup is impressive (up to 50x in some cases) and shows the power of dynamic load balancing in imbalanced metabolic models.
+The speedup was substantial (up to 50x in some cases) and showed the power of dynamic load balancing in imbalanced metabolic models.
 Also, I noted that the model can be largely imbalanced due to the generation of a random c vector and that averaging three experiments can be insufficient to get the average run time and smooth out the outliers.
 In particular, run times between 16 and 32 cores were similar.
 Averaging more than three experiments can further show the speedup between the settings.